Enver Hoxha: Disagreement with the Yugoslav Communists

 A problem developed when the Yugoslav Communists disagreed with the goal of establishing a Greater Albania and asked the Communists in Albania to withdraw their agreement.
-According to Hoxha, Josip Broz Tito did not believe that "Kosovo was Albanian" and Serbian opposition to the transfer made it an unwise option.
+According to Hoxha, Josip Broz Tito did not believe that Kosovo belonged to Albania and Serbian opposition to the transfer made it an unwise option.
 After the Albanian Communists repudiated the Greater Albania agreement, the Balli Kombëtar condemned the Communists, who in turn accused the Balli Kombëtar of siding with the Italians.
-The Balli Kombëtar lacked support from the people.
 After judging the Communists as an immediate threat, the Balli Kombëtar sided with Nazi Germany, fatally damaging its image among those fighting the fascists.
 The Communists quickly added many of those who were disillusioned with the Balli Kombëtar to their ranks and they also took centre stage in the fight for liberation.

-The Permet National Congress which was in session during that time called for a "new democratic Albania for the people".
+The Përmet National Congress which was in session during that time called for a "new democratic Albania for the people".
 Although the monarchy was not formally abolished, King Zog I of the Albanians was barred from returning to the country, which further increased the Communists' control.
 The Anti-Fascist Committee for National Liberation was founded, chaired by Hoxha.
 On 22 October 1944, the Committee became the Democratic Government of Albania after a meeting in Berat, and Hoxha was chosen to serve as the interim Prime Minister of Albania.
 Tribunals were established for the purpose of trying alleged war criminals who were also accused of being "enemies of the people" and they were presided over by Koçi Xoxe.